Academic Prep: How to Be a University Student

 Topics include

-• (Science student) Conceptual problem-solving: Beyond plug & chug
+- (Science students) Conceptual problem-solving: Beyond plug & chug

 After the Course

-Academic Prep s more than just a week-long course!
+Academic Prep is more than just a week-long course!
 It takes time to learn new skills and habits, so we offer structure and accountability throughout your first year of university.

-• Optional group check-ins in the Fall and Winter semesters.
+- Optional group check-ins.
 Reconnect with your peers, discuss your academic progress, and get support with adapting your skills to your current classes.

 Location

 Academic Prep is held in person on the Carleton University campus.
-The exact location will be available in Carleton Central to registered students.
+The exact location will be sent to registered students a few days before the course.

 There is currently no online version of Academic Prep.